joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

 ## What we'll be testing

-In the last post, I demonstraded that by extending the authorization framework in ASP.NET Core, we were able to achieve a very granular level of authorization for our API endpoints.
-A quick recap of what we achieved was:
+In the last post, I demonstrated that by extending the authorization framework in ASP.NET Core, we achieved a very granular level of authorization for our API endpoints.
+Here is a refresher:

 ```csharp
 [PermissionAuthorize(PermissionOperator.And, Permissions.Update, Permissions.Read)]